 It’s a straightforward recipe that is hard to mess up if you read it carefully, and follow my guidelines, tips, and tricks.

-And if you’re looking for something different, check out my succulent Smoked Turkey recipe, we’re obsessed with it!
+And if you’re looking for something different for your holiday feast, check out my Smoked Turkey recipe, we’re obsessed with it!
 You can also try Grilling your Turkey, try a Spatchcock Turkey, or for a beautiful presentation go for my Bacon Wrapped Turkey.

 Roast Turkey Tips